(Being by no means a complete list of existing harpist problems)

 A sweet security guard might move one’s harp a few feet closer to the entrance – just being considerate – but leave 5-inch trailing scratches in the back of the harp base because he didn’t tilt the harp up far enough before trying to slide the cart under it.

-Every so often a passerby helpfully rushes to the two doors and attempts to open them both while standing directly between them, arms definitively barring any passage to the other side.
+Every so often a passerby helpfully moves to the two doors and attempts to open them both while standing directly between them, arms definitively barring any passage to the other side.
 Here the danger is that one desperately wants to laugh, but must certainly not.

 Stephanie Claussen is a professional harpist from Minneapolis, Minnesota.
 She performs on her harp throughout Minnesota in various concerts, recitals, and collaborations with other musicians.
 Consider signing up for her e-mail newsletter to be notified directly of upcoming performances and important announcements.